KnightChaser/KnightChaser/README.md

 ### `@KnightChaser`

-- A top-tier spaghetti cook.
-No one can challenge me!
+- A real college top-tier code spaghetti cook.
+No one would be my match, hehehe!
+OwO

 <br>
 <p align="center">